 Biggie's boasts a massive menu that includes chicken wings, cheesesteaks (or as they're called here, Cheesey-Weeseys), and even a chicken pita sandwich.
 Of course, staples like ribs, catfish, and Kool-Aid are present too.
 One reviewer went loco for the lemon pound cake.

 MINNESOTA: Revival in Minneapolis

 Revival has truly revived traditional Southern cuisine and elevated it for the 21st century.
 Items like a fried chicken and waffle sandwich smothered in honey butter and topped with a fried egg have made this place a Minneapolis staple.

-The Pig & Pint is part barbecue restaurant and part taproom, boasting 100 craft beers.
-Serving up barbecue-Mexican fusion with the classic Southern sides, The Pig & Pint was named among the best of Mississippi by Mississippi magazine.
+Pig & Pint is part barbecue restaurant and part taproom, boasting 100 craft beers.
+Serving up barbecue-Mexican fusion with the classic Southern sides, The Pig & Pint was named among the best of Mississippi by Mississippi Magazine.

 MISSOURI: King's Table Soul Food in Kansas City

 With everything you'd expect from a soul food restaurant alongside burgers and alfredo pasta, King's Table has something for everybody, including slices of cornbread so big they take up the entire plate.

 This Southern-inspired bruncherie is a full-blown tribute to the almighty biscuit.
 From waffle-pressed biscuits to biscuit french toast to knife-and-fork biscuit sandwiches, eat here and you'll never look at biscuits the same again.

 Mouth of the South brings Southern and Cajun-inspired soul food to Omaha.
 They serve barbecue, steak, seafood, po boys, burgers, gumbo, and even deep-fried gizzards for the adventurous.
 Diner rave about the food, one saying, "The portions were huge.
 Our service was great and overall we had a great experience."